dnl-rss/secureum-slot4-security-pitfalls-101/01_modifiers.md

 ### 6. Unprotected call to selfdestruct:

-**WARNING**: A user/attacker can mistakenly/intentionally kill the contract if `selfdestruct` is not protected.
+**WARNING**: A user/attacker can mistakenly/intentionally kill the contract if `selfdestruct` is not protected, transferring its balance elsewhere.

 **BEST PRACTICE**: Protect access to `selfdestruct` functions or remove them.